dylanaraps/neofetch/README.md

     --crop_offset value         Change the crop offset for normal mode.
                                 Possible values: northwest, north, northeast,
                                 west, center, east, southwest, south, southeast
-    --image_border on/off       Add a border around the info in image mode to fix issues with URxvt and XFT fonts.
-    --border_char char          Character to draw the border with.

     --xoffset px                How close the image will be to the left edge of the window.
 This only works with w3m.